Tyla Yaweh

-Tyler Jamal Brown (born May 31, 1995), known professionally as Tyla Yaweh, is an American rapper and singer.
-He is currently signed to Epic Records and London Entertainment.
+Tyler Jamal Brown (born May 31, 1995), known professionally as Tyla Yaweh, is an American rapper, singer, and songwriter.
+He was discovered by singer Post Malone and led to sign with his manager, Dre London's London Entertainment, an imprint of Epic Records in 2019.
+Brown is best known for his 2020 singles "High Right Now" (featuring Wiz Khalifa) and "Tommy Lee" (featuring Post Malone)—both received platinum certifications by the Recording Industry Association of America (RIAA), while the latter peaked at number 65 of the Billboard Hot 100.
+His debut studio album, Heart Full of Rage (2019) and its sequel, Heart Full of Rage 2 (2023) were both met with mixed critical reception and failed to chart domestically.

 Early life

 Tyler Jamal Brown was born on May 31, 1995, in Orlando, Florida.
 He grew up in Orlando, in a rough neighborhood, and was quoted saying, "I’ve been on my own since I was 14.
 I saw the streets, I saw everything that came out of Orlando... it taught me life."
 He initially supported himself by working at a local Dunkin' Donuts until he was evicted by his mother for criminal behavior.